-We present an interpretation-like technique which reproduces the execution environment of binary code on x86 machines.
-This technique looks like an interpretation process because it accompanies the execution of application programs, in an interpretative fashion, investigating either general or specific peculiarities of the binary code being monitored, and it leaves to the underlying hardware the actual execution of the binary code.
+In this paper we describe our efforts to regain the control which was lost in between the start and the end of application programs.
+We have developed an interpretation-like technique that reproduces the execution environment of binary code on x86 machines.
+This technique looks like an interpretation process because it accompanies the execution of application programs -in an interpretative fashion- investigating either general or specific peculiarities of the binary code being monitored, and it leaves to the underlying hardware the actual execution of the binary code.

 Our technique is reliable and can be used for several purposes, as for instance, to detect program bugs and self-modifying code.
-Besides describing the interpretation technique, the paper presents some algorithms to help the programmers to validate, assess, and debug their binary code.
-A study evaluating the efficiency of the technique during the characterization of the integer programs of the SPEC2000 suite is presented.
+Besides describing the interpretation technique, the paper presents some algorithms to help programmers to validate, assess, and debug their binary code.
+A study evaluating the efficiency of the technique during the characterization of integer programs of the SPEC2000 suite is presented.

-1. Introduction
+1 Introduction